NateWr/food-and-drink-menu/readme.txt

 1. Unzip `food-and-drink-menu.zip`
 2. Upload the contents of `food-and-drink-menu.zip` to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Create Menu Items and add them to Menus from the WordPress admin dashboard.
-See the /docs/ folder in the plugin for more information.
+See the [help guide](http://doc.themeofthecrop.com/plugins/food-and-drink-menu/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Food%20and%20Drink%20Menu) for more information.

 == Frequently Asked Questions ==